Teaching Business English

 “I really want to thank you.
 This course has changed my life and the way I look at Business English, and now even more after the completion of the course.
 It was challenging at times but with your guidance, examples and experience I could continue and see it through.
 Looking forward to using the new knowledge and skills.” – Stephen in South Africa

-This 60-hour online course is designed for in-service English language teachers who wish to develop their career by moving into Business English teaching.
-It applies both to online and face-to-face training.
+Our Teaching Business English training is designed for language professionals and businesspeople who wish to develop their career by moving into Business English teaching and to launch themselves as independent Business English trainers.

 - Concepts and Language in a Business Context

-We’ll begin our journey by exploring our virtual learning environment (VLE), and finding our way around some of the course resources.
-We’ll start looking at some Business English concepts and vocabulary, and familiarizing ourselves with some useful tools and external resources.
+We’ll begin our journey by exploring our virtual learning environment (VLE) and finding our way around some of the course resources.
+We’ll start looking at some Business English concepts and vocabulary, and familiarising ourselves with some useful tools and external resources.
 We’ll also focus on Socialising as a Business English Communication skill.

 - What is Business English?